Philosophy and Structure

 View or print: 2017-18 School Calendar

-- Students may also enroll in classes from different levels, if the schedule is feasible and the course content is appropriate for the student’s abilities.
+- Students may also enroll in classes from different grade levels, if the schedule is feasible, the class has room, and the course content is appropriate for the student’s abilities.

-- If part-time students stay on campus during a class period when they are not enrolled in class, they are enrolled in Study Hall.
+- Part-time students may not stay on campus during a class period when they are not enrolled in class.